BakaInstitute/OSCSMC/README_en.md

 **We Also Provide [Chinese Version](https://github.com/BakaInstitute/OSCSMC/blob/main/README.md)**

-[Minecraft One-Stop Community Solution] (https://oscsmc.baka.ac.cn), your must-have tool on the way to Minecraft.
+[Minecraft One-Stop Community Solution](https://oscsmc.baka.ac.cn), your must-have tool on the way to Minecraft.

 ## About the project